ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 }
 ```

 We are done with improving accessibility for keyboard-only users.
-Try it out yourself by pressing `tab`, `tab + shift`, and `esc` in the form.
+Try it out yourself by pressing <kbd>Tab</kbd>, <kbd>Shift</kbd> + <kbd>Tab</kbd>, and <kbd>Esc</kbd> in the form.

 ## Improving the UI functionalities

-When user selects a range (meaning a letter, a word, or a whole document fragment) and presses the abbreviation button, he might expect that his selected text appears automatically in the abbreviation input field.
+When the user selects a range (a letter, a word, or a whole document fragment) and presses the abbreviation button, they might expect that their selected text appears automatically in the abbreviation input field.
 Let's add this functionality to our form.

 <info-box>
-As we will be working with user's selection in the document, it's important to understand what exactly it means in the editor's model.
-Read our introduction to {@link framework/guides/architecture/editing-engine#positions-ranges-and-selections positions, ranges and selections}.
+	As we will be working with user's selection in the document, it is important to understand what exactly does it mean in the editor's model.
+Read our introduction to {@link framework/guides/architecture/editing-engine#positions-ranges-and-selections positions, ranges and selections} to expand your knowledge in the field.
 </info-box>

 In order to display the text from the user's selection in the form field, we need to first grab and concatenate all text from the selected range.
 If the user selects a couple of paragraphs, a heading, and an image, we need to go through all the nodes, and use only the ones containing text.

 Let's create a helper `getRangeText()` function in a separate `/utils.js` file.
 It will grab all items from a range using its `getItems()` method.
-Then, it will concatenate all text from {@link module:engine/model/text~Text `text`} and {@link module:engine/model/textproxy~TextProxy `textProxy`} nodes, and skip all others.
+Then, it will concatenate all text from the {@link module:engine/model/text~Text `text`} and {@link module:engine/model/textproxy~TextProxy `textProxy`} nodes, and skip all the others.

 ```js
 // abbreviation/utils.js